stefanjacobs/HydraShellySync/README.md

 # Sync Hydrawise watering system with Shelly actor

-Because my pressure pump sensor is broken, the pump was running a lot (expensive hobby :-( ).
+Because my pressure pump sensor is broken, the pump was running a lot (expensive watering solution :-( ).
 I decided to integrate a Shelly PM 1 plus sensor/actor to the circle and remove the pressure pump sensor that normally activates/deactivates the pump.

 Nowadays the pump is activated, when the Hydrawise needs it and is deactivated, when it is no longer needed.
 This small python project realizes just that.